mockito/mockito-scala/README.md

 DefaultAnswers are also composable, so for example if you wanted empty values first and then smart nulls you could do `implicit val defaultAnswer: DefaultAnswer = ReturnsEmptyValues orElse ReturnsSmartNulls`

 ## Function Answers
-`org.mockito.Answer[T]` can be a bit boilerplate-ish, mostly if you're still in Scala 2.11 (in 2.12 with SAM is much nicer), to simplify the usage for both versions is that we replaced it by standard scala functions, so instead of
+`org.mockito.Answer[T]` can be a bit boilerplate-ish, to simplify the usage for both versions is that we replaced it by standard scala functions, so instead of
 ```scala
 when(myMock.foo("bar", 42)) thenAnswer new Answer[String] {
   override def answer(invocation: InvocationOnMock): String = i.getArgument[String](0) + i.getArgument[Int](1)
 }
 ```
-We can now write: (this may be nothing new for users of 2.12, but at least now the API is consistent for both 2.11 and 2.12)
+We can now write:
 ```scala
 when(myMock.foo("bar", 42)) thenAnswer ((i: InvocationOnMock) => i.getArgument[String](0) + i.getArgument[Int](1))
 ```